 97, 90% of all law enforcement are good.

-There might be two or three percent run to the court, and those are the ones we need to get weeded out.
+And those are the ones we need to get weeded out.

 But don't get rid of law enforcement.

-I say that not only as an attorney as an American, as an African American, but I have a sister in law enforcement.
+I say that not only as an attorney, as an American, as an African-American, but I have a sister in law enforcement.

 So I totally support the police.

-If you look at the big cities now, and I went over the numbers last night, I went over them on the rate uh radio yesterday.
+Because one of the things, if you look at the big cities now, and I went over the numbers last night and went over them on the radio yesterday, there is in most big cities a majority of minority officers.

 You need to keep saying that over and over again.